rsgalloway/envstack/README.md

 'bar'
 ```

-Alternatively, `envstack.getenv` uses the default environment stack `stack` and
+Alternatively, `envstack.getenv` can be a drop-in replacement for `os.getenv`
-can be a drop-in replacement for `os.getenv`
+for the default environment stack:

 ```python
 >>> import envstack